 In lieu of flowers or food, the family has requested donations be made In Honor of Captain Cleverley to the US Army Airborne and Special Operations Museum to help fund a Memorial Paver.
 Please include Captain Cleverley’s name with your donation.

-To send flowers to Captain Grant Franklin Cleverley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Captain Grant Franklin Cleverley, please visit our floral store.

 Airborne & Special Operations Museum Foundation